matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

 ---
 # Gradients as Computational Tools

-- As we'll see later, having access to the gradient while performing minimization is highly beneficial!
+- As we'll see later, having access to the gradient while performing minimization is .bold[highly beneficial]!
 - Can imagine multiple ways of arriving at gradients for computational functions

 .center.width-30[![carbon_f_x](figures/carbon_f_x.png)]